michelalapenna/GNN-for-segmentation-of-XCT/README.md

 ## The repository

-The `Example_Data` folder contains a 8x8x8 sub-volume of features and labels extracted from one of the 512x512x512 synthetic volumes used for training.
-In the same folder we provide the cross-section image of an experimental volume and two more images showing the ground truth labels of a synthetic slice and the corresponding predictions by our model.
+The `Segmentation Examples` folder contains images showing the ground truth labels on the left and the segmentation by our GCNN model on the right (both for synthetic and experimental slices).

 In the folder `scripts` we provide the .pys including all the necessary imports, custom functions and classes needed to execute the code in the notebooks.
 We furthermore provide a different notebook for the training of the model, the testing on the synthetic dataset and the testing on the experimental dataset respectively.